vidya/misc-ruby-code/README.md

 ==============

 === soc.rb:
- Given a text file(data.rb), treat each line of the file as a string.
+ - Given a text file(data.rb), treat each line of the file as a string.
- Generate and print out all the permutations of each of these strings.
+ - Generate and print out all the permutations of each of these strings.

 === scheduler.rb:
- Write methods in the Scheduler class to generate the following output

-   - (after 1 sec) time is now 1 seconds
-   - (after 2 sec) time is now 2 seconds
-   - (after 3 sec) time is now 3 seconds

- from the program:
+ Given the test program:

        class Scheduler
        end